Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Evaluation and Replication

-Because these activities are focused on the spiritual, measuring success is not always obvious.
+Because these activities are focused on the spiritual, measuring success is only sometimes obvious.
 It is dangerous to rely on subjective impressions to answer the question, "How are you doing?"
 There must be objective criteria by which you determine movement in the right direction.
 Ask the hard questions: Has your discernment been correct?
 Are you slipping into any errors?
 Have there been injuries or casualties in my family?
 Do my family members or staff need correction and exhortation?

 It's also necessary to measure the effectiveness of your efforts.
 Has there been a noticeable increase in the unity of heart and shared purpose among my family members or staff?
 Do I sense balance, happiness, and harmony in my life?
 Are there visible signs of evil spiritual entities or energies weakening?
 Are there signs of new, measurable growth or development among my family members or staff?
 Can you honestly say that forces of protection and blessing are advancing in my place?